-- (i) Secretarial Standards issued by The Institute of Company Secretaries of India. - (ii) The Listing Agreement entered into by the Company with BSE Ltd. (Stock Exchange),
+- (i) Secretarial Standards issued by The Institute of Company Secretaries of India. - (ii) The Listing Agreement entered into by the Company with BSE Ltd. (Stock Exchange), read with SEBI (Listing obligation & Disclosure Requirement) Regulations 2015.

 During the period under review the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc mentioned above except to the extent as mentioned below: